Ascending Passage .com HOME PAGE.

 of an artist and a dreamer rather than that of a warrior and

-And I could imagine it looking profoundly grave, not sad, among the
+And I could imagine him looking profoundly grave, not sad, among the

 columns with their opening lotus flowers.
 For it is the hall of lotus

-columns that Ibrahim calls the thinking-place of the king.
+columns that Ibrahim calls the thinking-place of the pharaoh.

 There is something both lovely and touching to me in the lotus columns